acqajar/usc_fall2018/usc_fall_2018/week_1/notes_w1.md

 * [Text Search](#texts)

 >`Note: `<br>
-Using `Nobel` database for these problems.
+Using `laureates` database for these problems.
 Please switch databases.

 <a id="embedded"></a>
 ### SECTION 1: Query Embedded Document & Array